 Once all the fresh ingredients are chopped up, your work is pretty much done.
 Simply dump everything in a large bowl to combine and mix well.

-The salsa can be used immediately, but is better if you let the flavors meld together for at least 20 to 30 minutes.
+The pineapple salsa can be used immediately.
+It is better if you let the flavors meld together for at least 20 to 30 minutes though.

 Want to try another fruit salsa?
 Make one of these fun recipes!